yangfreezy/minimaltube-v2/README.md

 - Full Youtube library with no recommended videos until you search something
 - One main video
 - Desensitized video titles (no caps)
-- Limit of 6 clickable videos per query
+- Limit of 26 clickable videos per query (Scrollable carousel for related videos)
 - Toggle relevant videos

+TODO:

+- Reposition carousel to beginning on re-search
+- Make mobile responsive based on CSS variables